What Are The Safest Lithium Battery Cells?

 What Are The Safest Cells By Chemistry?

 This superior safety profile is attributed to the robust design and unique chemistry of LTO batteries.
 They are engineered to resist thermal events effectively, dramatically minimizing the likelihood of fires or explosions.
-This resistance holds true even in scenarios of physical damage or overcharging, which are common threats to the safety of many other lithium-ion batteries.
+This resistance holds true even in scenarios of extreme physical damage or even overcharging, which are common threats to the safety of many other lithium-ion batteries.

 Is LTO Safer Than LiFePO4?